20 Different Types of Fruits Explained

 This sour fruit can boost immune, digestive, and heart health.
 The kiwi is a fruit high in vitamins and antioxidants and is a good choice for your diet.

-It’s a tasty and healthful choice for snacks or a distinctive dessert because of its tangy flavor and low-calorie content.
+Because of its tangy flavor and low calories, it’s a tasty and healthful choice for snacks or a distinctive dessert.

 20. Dragon Fruit